milvus-io/community/blog/en/top-10-keywords-dominates-milvus-community-in-2023.md

 ## #4 Insert — smooth sailing through data insertion

 Efficient data insertion is a crucial concern for developers, sparking frequent discussions on optimizing insertion speed within the Milvus community.
+Milvus excels in the efficient insertion of streaming data and the building of indexes, thanks to its adept separation of streaming and batch data.
+This capability sets it apart as a highly performant solution compared to other vector database providers, such as Pinecone.

 Here are some valuable insights and recommendations about data insertions:

 - **Batch Insertion:** Opt for batch over single-row insertion for enhanced efficiency.
 Notably, insertion from files surpasses batch insertion in speed.
 When handling large datasets exceeding ten million records, consider using the `bulk_insert` interface for a streamlined and accelerated import process.